-The IMO proposed a Rule Change to clarify the wording in the Market Rules that provides for the Reserve Capacity Refund Mechanism.
+The IMO proposed a Rule Change to clarify the wording in the Market Rules that provide for the Reserve Capacity Refund Mechanism.
 The Reserve Capacity Refund Mechanism Working Group, established by the Market Advisory Committee (MAC), developed the proposed changes in response to identified shortcomings with the present wording of the Rules.
 Represented on the Group were System Management, Alinta, Premier Power, Perth Energy, Transalta, Synergy, Verve Energy and the IMO.
 In summary, the main issues that the Group addressed were:

-- The need to clarify the wording describing the Refund Mechanism in the Market Rules. - The out-workings of the Market Rules wording do not reflect the intention of the Refund Mechanism.
+- That the out-workings of the Market Rules wording do not reflect the intention of the Refund Mechanism; and - The need to clarify the wording describing the Refund Mechanism in the Market Rules.